 Stay Curious & Stand Brave

-Consider supporting my work on Patreon, so I can continue to help parents & educators like you raise the next generation of kind & brilliant leaders..
-For as little as $1 a month, you can get access to exclusive bonus content, sneak peeks, and free resources you can’t find anywhere else.
+Consider supporting my work on Patreon, so I can continue to help parents & educators like you raise the next generation of kind & brilliant leaders.
+For as little as $1 a month, you can make BFL accessible for families everywhere and get access to exclusive bonus content that you can’t find anywhere else.

 *Note on identity language:

 If you are disabled/have disabilities and feel misrepresented in this post, your comments are welcome and I invite your perspective, as the community of disability rights advocates is not monolithic and your perspective matters.

 Before any non-disabled folks chime in suggesting I switch to person-first language – please don’t pretend it’s just concerned advice.
 You’re smart, so I’ll leave it to you to google how assuming I’m not disabled because I’m eloquent, assuming I’m not disabled enough, tone-policing, and derailing my point is an act of supremacy.